First Great Awakening: Aftermath

 Historian John Howard Smith noted that the Great Awakening made sectarianism an essential characteristic of American Christianity.
 While the Awakening divided many Protestant churches between Old and New Lights, it also unleashed a strong impulse towards interdenominational unity among the various Protestant denominations.
-Evangelicals considered the new birth to be "a bond of fellowship that transcended disagreements on fine points of doctrine and polity", allowing Anglicans, Presbyterians, Congregationalists and others to cooperate across denominational lines.
+Evangelicals considered the new birth to be "a bond of fellowship that transcended disagreements on fine points of doctrine and polity", allowing Anglicans, Presbyterians, Congregationalists, and others to cooperate across denominational lines.

-While divisions between Old and New Lights remained, New Lights became less radical over time and evangelicalism became more mainstream.
-By 1758, the Old Side–New Side split in the Presbyterian Church had been healed and the two factions reunited.
+While divisions between the Old and New Lights remained, the New Lights became less radical over time, and evangelicalism became more mainstream.
+By 1758, the Old Side–New Side split in the Presbyterian Church had been healed, and the two factions had reunited.
 In part, this was due to the growth of the New Side and the numerical decline of the Old Side.
 In 1741, the pro-revival party had around 22 ministers, but this number had increased to 73 by 1758.
 While the fervor of the Awakening would fade, the acceptance of revivalism and insistence on personal conversion would remain recurring features in 18th- and 19th-century Presbyterianism.

 The Great Awakening inspired the creation of evangelical educational institutions.
 In 1746, New Side Presbyterians founded what would become Princeton University.
 In 1754, the efforts of Eleazar Wheelock led to what would become Dartmouth College, originally established to train Native American boys for missionary work among their own people.
 While initially resistant, well-established Yale University came to embrace revivalism and played a leading role in American evangelicalism for the next century.

 Revival theology

-The Great Awakening was not the first time that Protestant churches had experienced revival; however, it was the first time a common evangelical identity had emerged based on a fairly uniform understanding of salvation, preaching the gospel and conversion.
-Revival theology focused on the way of salvation, the stages by which a person receives Christian faith and then expresses that faith in the way they live.
+The Great Awakening was not the first time that Protestant churches had experienced revival; however, it was the first time a common evangelical identity had emerged based on a fairly uniform understanding of salvation, preaching the gospel, and conversion.
+Revival theology focused on the way of salvation—the stages by which a person receives Christian faith and then expresses that faith in the way they live.

-The major figures of the Great Awakening, such as George Whitefield, Jonathan Edwards, Gilbert Tennent, Jonathan Dickinson and Samuel Davies, were moderate evangelicals who preached a pietistic form of Calvinism heavily influenced by the Puritan tradition, which held that religion was not only an intellectual exercise but also had to be felt and experienced in the heart.
+The major figures of the Great Awakening, such as George Whitefield, Jonathan Edwards, Gilbert Tennent, Jonathan Dickinson, and Samuel Davies, were moderate evangelicals who preached a pietistic form of Calvinism heavily influenced by the Puritan tradition, which held that religion was not only an intellectual exercise but also had to be felt and experienced in the heart.
 This moderate revival theology consisted of a three-stage process.
 The first stage was conviction of sin, which was spiritual preparation for faith by God's law and the means of grace.
-The second stage was conversion, in which a person experienced spiritual illumination, repentance and faith.
-The third stage was consolation, which was searching and receiving assurance of salvation.
-This process generally took place over an extended time.
+The second stage was conversion, in which a person experienced spiritual illumination, repentance, and faith.
+The third stage was consolation, which was searching for and receiving assurance of salvation.
+This process generally takes place over an extended period of time.